Cray-HPE/csm-hotfixes/casmrel-655_06-2021-cumulative-hotfix/README.md

 * Update Kea externTrafficPolicy from `Cluster` to `Local`
 * Prometheus can now to scrape kubelet/kube-proxy for metrics.
 * Install node-exporter on storage nodes.
+* BOS will now leave any nodes that it cannot communicate with behind.
+These nodes will not prolong a BOS session.
+A message describing how to relaunch BOS to pick up any failing nodes is output in the log for the BOA pod corresponding to the BOS session.

 ## Install